How to avoid using a Triple Cast

 (byte) 0

-: Initializes the default value for thebyte
+: Initialises the default value for thebyte

 : Wraps the primitive into its wrapper type,Byte